Battle of Milliken's Bend: Aftermath and preservation

-The fight at Milliken's Bend cost the Union 652 men: 101 killed, 285 wounded, and 266 missing.
-Many of the missing men were African American soldiers who had been captured and returned to slavery.
-All but 65 of the Union casualties were incurred by the Colored Troops, with the 9th Louisiana Infantry suffering the worst with 68 percent of its strength becoming casualties.
+The fight at Milliken's Bend cost the Union 492 men: 119 killed, 241 wounded, and 132 missing.
+Many of the missing men were African American soldiers who had been captured and were returned to slavery.
+All but 65 of the Union casualties were incurred by the Colored Troops.
+The 9th Louisiana Infantry was particularly hard hit, losing 68 percent of its strength.
+This was the greatest percentage loss by any African American regiment during the entire war.
+Their number of dead, at 66, was the highest number of killed in action of any Union regiment (black or white) during a single day in the entire Vicksburg campaign.
+Furthermore, this figure of killed in action is 23 percent of their starting force - exceeding the 19 percent killed of the famous 1st Minnesota Infantry Regiment at the Battle of Gettysburg.
 The Confederates lost 185 men.

 Rumors of the execution of captured Union soldiers reached Grant, who asked Taylor about the reports.
 Taylor denied that any executions occurred.

 The other two prongs of the coordinated Confederate attacks accomplished little at the Battle of Young's Point and the Battle of Lake Providence.
 The column sent to Young's Point was delayed by bad guides and a washed-out bridge, and did not reach the Union camp until 10:30.
 After watching additional Union troops arrive at the camp, along with the gunboats, the Confederates withdrew without a fight.
 After Milliken's Bend, the Confederates fell back to Monroe, Louisiana, and Taylor travelled to Alexandria, Louisiana, where he focused more attention on the Union forces at New Orleans, Louisiana, than Vicksburg.
 Smith and the Trans-Mississippi Confederates no longer were able to influence the outcome of the Siege of Vicksburg.
 The city surrendered on July 4.
 The position at Milliken's Bend had fallen out of relevance not long after the battle when the men and supplies stored there were transferred to Young's Point.

 Parts of the site of the battle have been destroyed by changes in the course of the Mississippi River.
 A 2010 study by the American Battlefield Protection Program found that of the over 17,000 acres of the battlefield, about 2,000 acres were potentially eligible to be listed on the National Register of Historic Places.
 At the time of the study, there was no public interpretation of the battle at the site.
 As of March 2021, a commemorative plaque for Milliken's Bend exists on a roadside near Richmond, and exhibits discussing the battle are present at Vicksburg National Military Park.
 Additionally, an interpretive exhibit exists at Grant's Canal in Louisiana.